technickle/nyc.doitt.opendatatsm/index.markdown

 Here are some options for providing input to the TSM:

-- Use the comments area at the bottom of each page.
+- Provide your comments at the bottom of each page.
 A free [Disqus](https://disqus.com/), [Facebook](https://facebook.com/), [Twitter](https://twitter.com/), or [Google](https://accounts.google.com/ServiceLogin?hl=en) account is required.
-- (coming soon) We are experimenting with [HyperComments](http://hypercomments.com/).
-Here is an example of an existing hypercomment.
-To comment on a particular section of text, highlight it, and then click the 'comment' button which appears.
-- (coming soon) Use the &quot;Suggest Changes&quot; button near the bottom of each page.
+- Use the &quot;Suggest Changes&quot; button near the bottom of each page to propose edits directly to the content of that page.
 A free [Github](https://github.com/) account is required.
-- Finally, you prefer to work with your own full copy, fork our repository, make direct edits to the markdown files - or use an online tool like [prose.io](http://prose.io/) - and then issue a pull request.
+- Finally, you prefer to work with your own full copy of the TSM, fork our repository, make direct edits to the markdown and related files - or use an online tool like [prose.io](http://prose.io/) - and then issue a pull request.
 A free [Github](https://github.com/) account is required.

 ##Terms of Service